cuttlefishh/python-for-data-analysis/README.md

 Software covered:

+* Python 3
 * IPython environment and Jupyter notebooks
 * Conda for package management and virtual environments
-* Python 3

 Course topics include:

-* Introduction to/review of the command line
+* The UNIX command line
 * Fundamentals of Python and its data types
 * Data analysis packages Numpy and Pandas
 * Plotting packages Matplotlib and Seaborn